 Multiples of Revenue

-The times’ revenue calculation uses actual revenue from the past fiscal years and then times it by a set multiplier to calculate the total worth.
+The Times’ revenue calculation uses actual revenue from past fiscal years and then multiplies it by a set multiplier to calculate the total worth.

-The time revenue method determines a business’ worth by calculating a range of values, including an absolute minimum, known as the floor, and a maximum value known as the ceiling for a business.
-A business in California can then find a middle-ground for selling with these two values.
+The time revenue method determines a business’s worth by calculating a range of values, including an absolute minimum, known as the floor, and a maximum value known as the ceiling for a business.
+A business in California can then find a middle ground between these two values when selling.

 The Multiplier